mintlu8/bevy-rectray-ui/book/src/chapter_0.md

 * Versatile

-    `bevy_aoui` works with anything that uses `GlobalTransform`, any third party widget that not dependent on `UI` should work with `bevy_aoui` with minimal configuration.
+    `bevy_aoui` works with anything that uses `GlobalTransform`, any third party widget not dependent on `UI` should work with `bevy_aoui` with minimal configuration.

 ## Non-goals